© 2018 TrueLook Inc. All rights reserved.

 You have the option to save or share any image viewed in TrueLook.
 The "Save/Share" button will appear with the image navigation controls.

-From the Save/Share window, select the "Share On Facebook" tab to post the current image to your Facebook timeline.
+Selecting this will option will allow you to post the current image to your Facebook timeline.

 From the Project Menu on the left, select "Time-Lapses".
 All active, paused, and completed time-lapses will be listed with before and after thumbnails.